Guide to furlough leave - what it is and how it works

 How is the 80% calculated If employees don't have regular weekly earnings?

-For salaried workers, wages will be their regular salary (capped at £2,500 per month).
+For salaried employees, wages will be their regular salary (capped at £2,500 per month).

 For those employees who have been furloughed prior to 1 November 2020 their 80% pay will continue to be calculated as follows:

-If a worker has not been employed for a full 12 months, their wages will be their average monthly earnings since they started work.
+If an employee has not been employed for a full 12 months, their wages will be their average monthly earnings since they started work.